Where you can go on holiday | Check FCDO updates before you travelFind out more

 Begin your day exploring the limestone quarries at Latomia del Paradiso, before walking for 15 minutes to the imposing San Giovanni Crypt and Catacombs.

-Once these mainland attractions have been ticked off, head across to the Island of Ortigia to the impressive Duomo di Siracusa – a sort-of architectural representation of Sicily’s multicultural heritage, with wide Baroque steps, Doric columns of the ancient Temple of Athena, and statues of the Apostles Peter and Paul by Marabitti which face onto Piazza Duomo.
+Once these mainland attractions have been ticked off, head across to the Island of Ortigia to the impressive Duomo di Siracusa – a sort-of architectural representation of Sicily’s multicultural heritage, with wide Baroque steps, Doric columns of the ancient Temple of Athena, and statues of the Apostles Peter and Paul by Marabitti that face onto Piazza Duomo.

 After that you could stock up on some local cheeses and meats and head to the Tempio di Apollo for a picnic overlooking the ancient ruins, then later walk to hipster haven Tinkitè – a bar, café, bookshop and craft shop in the heart of Ortigia – for an afternoon coffee or glass of wine.
 Piazza Archimede is where you want to be for a lively evening for bars and nightclubs.

-For your penultimate day, why not take the pace down a notch with a visit to the striking, tranquil town of Ragusa.
+For your penultimate day, why not take the pace down a notch with a visit to the striking, tranquil town of Ragusa?
 One of the UNESCO-listed Baroque towns of southeastern Sicily, this is a truly picture-postcard place, especially when you reach the upper town and survey Ragusa Ibla on its own separate hilltop.

 It’s easy to while away a leisurely day wandering the charming lanes of Ragusa Ibla, poking your head into its elegant churches along the way.
 A good spot for a rustic lunch is Trattoria La Bettola, after which you could climb the steps to the upper town for a wine-flavoured gelato and a look around the Cathedral of San Giovanni Battista.